SNSarwar/phet-translator/README.md

 NOTE: It may take several minutes to install the packages.

-How to use the software
+How to use the software (Please see google doc for images)

 Downloading a PHET File: